Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 By clearing these two settings, you will only receive notifications when you are explicitly participating or mentioned.

-### Question-95   💩💩
+### Question-20  💩💩

 You have an Azure Automation account that contains a runbook.

 The runbook is used to configure the application infrastructure of an Azure subscription.

 You have a project in Azure DevOps named Project.
 Project contains a repository that stores code for the runbook.

-You need to ensure that every committed change to the code will update automatically and publish the runbook to Azure Automation.
+**You need to ensure that every committed change to the code will update automatically and publish the runbook to Azure Automation**.

 What should you configure?